Mind Lab Pro Review [2024]

 Mind Lab Pro’s price is on the higher side of average.
 It comes in at $69 per month — assuming you’re only taking two capsules daily — which is no small payment.
 And while there are several prominent nootropics that are more expensive, there are also many that cost half (or less) what you’ll pay for Mind Lab Pro.

-Unlike four of their five top competitors delineated above, Mind Lab Pro doesn’t offer a subscription program.
-That means you’ll have to remember when to reorder a bottle, and you won’t have access to the savings commonly associated with an ongoing subscription.
+The lack of a direct subscription means you’ll have to remember when to reorder a bottle, and you won’t have access to the savings commonly associated with an ongoing subscription.
 However, if you order a four-month supply (four bottles), you’ll get one of those four bottles for free as a slight bulk savings deal; this is also the only configuration that earns you free shipping.
-Shipping costs are steep otherwise: you’ll have to pay at least $9.95 for shipping that may take up to 10 days to complete.
+Shipping costs are steep otherwise — you’ll have to pay at least $9.95 for shipping that may take up to ten days to arrive.
+In comparison, Qualia Mind’s standard shipping costs $7.98, and Noocube’s shipping is free worldwide for all orders.

 Safety

-Rating: 8 / 10
+Rating: 8.2 / 10

 Nootropic ingredients — particularly those related to acetylcholine — can be dangerous if not used properly.
-Mind Lab Pro takes an interesting approach to get around this puzzle: eight of their 11 ingredients are underdosed by clinical standards.
-The three ingredients which are dosed in line with successful studies are either water-soluble (meaning your body expels what it doesn’t use) or have no known side effects.
-Yet, all of these ingredients have substantial amounts of research verifying that they have some impact on your cognition, so its list is streamlined compared to nootropics with 25 or more ingredients of varying quality (such as Qualia Mind or Focus Factor).
+Mind Lab Pro takes an interesting approach to get around this puzzle: eight of the formula’s 11 ingredients are underdosed by clinical standards.
+The three ingredients that are dosed in line with successful studies are either water-soluble (meaning your body expels what it doesn’t use) or have no known side effects.
+Yet, many of these ingredients have substantial amounts of research suggesting that they have some impact on your cognition, so its list is streamlined compared to nootropics with 25 or more ingredients of varying quality (such as Qualia Mind or Focus Factor).
+Rather than just a cost-cutting measure, not getting as much of each ingredient significantly lowers your risk of side effects or other problems.

 Convenience